Skip to content

 I Use the Rating System More Than I Follow the Monthly Picks

 The Power Gauge covering 5,000+ tickers is where the real value lives.
-Being able to run any stock through a 20-factor analysis in seconds — with institutional money flow as the anchor signal — has changed how I evaluate every position across my entire portfolio, not just Marc’s picks.
+Being able to run any stock through the full analysis in seconds — with institutional money flow as the anchor signal — has changed how I evaluate every position across my entire portfolio, not just Marc’s picks.
 That stock analysis tool alone is worth $149 if you’re an active investor who uses it consistently.

 If you’re interested in options trading on top of Marc’s stock picks, OptionsPlay provides strategy overlays showing optimal call and put plays based on the Power Gauge stock rating.
 It gives options traders a starting point for options strategies around the core recommendations.
 The options strategies shown are tied directly to the Power Gauge signal — if a stock is Bullish, you’ll see suggested call strategies; if Bearish, put strategies.
 It’s not a replacement for your own options analysis, but it simplifies the process of connecting options trading to the Power Gauge signal.

-The marketing says “30-day money-back guarantee,” and that’s technically accurate.
-But here’s what they don’t make obvious: if you don’t manually disable auto-renewal, you’ll be charged $499 for the next year at the non-discounted renewal rate.
+The marketing says “30-day money-back guarantee,” which is accurate.
+But if you don’t manually disable auto-renewal, you’ll be charged $499 for the next year at the non-discounted renewal rate.
+I’ve seen people report this happening even after they thought they cancelled.

 Disable Auto-Renewal on Day One — This Is Not Optional